Quasinormal modes and bound states of massive scalar fields in wormhole spacetimes: Introduction

 In \cite{Gonzalez:2022ote} it was shown that if the probe scalar field is massive then an anomalous behaviour of QNMs was also observed if the background metric defines a wormhole geometry.
 It was shown that in the case of Bronnikov-Ellis wormhole \cite{Ellis:1973yv} there is a critical mass of the scalar field beyond which the anomalous decay rate of the QNMs is present.
 In the case of the Morris-Thorne wormhole \cite{Morris:1988tu} the anomalous decay rate of the QNMs is not present at least for the fundamental modes.
 In \cite{Azad:2022qqn} polar perturbations of static Bronnikov-Ellis wormholes were studied and the QNMs of rapidly rotating Bronnikov-Ellis wormholes were recently analyzed in \cite{Khoo:2024yeh}.

 As we already discussed in the case of the Horndeski scalar-tensor theory if matter, parameterized by a phantom scalar field, is strongly coupled to gravity then bound states are formed \cite{Koutsoumbas:2018gbd,Chatzifotis:2020oqr}.
 In this work we follow a much simpler approach.
-We consider the Bronnikov-Ellis wormhole \cite{Bronnikov:1973fh,Ellis:1973yv} and we introduce a gravitational mass.
+We consider the Bronnikov-Ellis wormhole solution \cite{Bronnikov:1973fh,Ellis:1973yv} and wormhole geometries with non-constant redshift function by introducing a gravitational mass $M$, which goes over into the Bronnikov-Ellis wormhole when $M=0$.
 We perturb the massive wormhole background by a test massive scalar field.
 Using the continued fraction method we calculate accurately the QNFs for low values of the angular number.
-We find stability of the background wormhole and calculating the effective potential we show that for an interplay of the mass parameter and the phantom scalar charge, using the continued fraction method potential wells are generated supporting bound states.
+We find stability of the background wormhole and calculating the effective potential we show that for an interplay of the mass parameter and the phantom scalar charge, potential wells are generated supporting bound states.

-We also studied the QNFs in a wormhole spacetime supported by a phantom scalar field in which the scalar curvature is generalized to an $f(R)$ function \cite{Karakasis:2021lnq,Karakasis:2021rpn,Tang:2019qiy,DeFalco:2021ksd,Karakasis:2021tqx}.
+We also study the QNFs in a wormhole spacetime supported by a phantom scalar field in which the scalar curvature is generalized to an $f(R)$ function \cite{Karakasis:2021lnq,Karakasis:2021rpn,Tang:2019qiy,DeFalco:2021ksd,Karakasis:2021tqx}.
 In this model the scalar field self-interacts with a mass term potential which is derived from the scalar equation and in the resulting $f(R)$ model the scalar curvature is modified by the presence of the scalar field and it is free of ghosts and avoids the tachyonic instability.

 The work is organized as follows.
 In Section~\ref{sec2} we review the solutions of the traversable wormholes.
 In Section~\ref{sec3} we study the perturbations of massive scalar field in the wormhole geometry.
-In Section~\ref{sec4} we calculate the QNFs of a generalized Bronnikov-Ellis wormhole.
-In Section~\ref{sec5} we calculate the QNFs of a $f(R)$ gravity wormhole.
+In Section~\ref{sec4} we calculate the QNFs of the non-constant redshift function wormholes, resulting in a non-zero tidal radial force, and the Bronnikov-Ellis wormhole numerically using the continued fraction method.
+Also, we show that bound states are allowed by the wormholes with non-vanishing radial tidal force and the frequencies of the lowest bound states are calculated using the continued fraction method.
+In Section~\ref{sec5} we calculate the QNFs of an $f(R)$ gravity wormhole analytically and using the WKB method.
 In Section~\ref{sec6} are our conclusions.